Diope/drybbble/README.md

 ## Changelog

+### Sept 28:
+* Image uploading has been added for posts, using Cloudinary for image hosting in lieu of storing locally.
+Unfortunately I'm having issues in regards to updating the user profile, avatar and background.

 ### Sept 27:
 * Refactored register route, having route (will pull out and make controller later) to handle validation before DB validation kicks in